department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 <div class="do-dont__do">
 <h3 class="do-dont__heading">Do</h3>
 <div class="do-dont__content" markdown="1">

-Help users by providing contextual, relevant information that brings clarity to content they are taking action.
+- Help users by providing contextual, relevant information that brings clarity to _interactions_.
+- Get help into the middle of a series of inputs
+-  Address questions that apply to a small set of people

 </div>
 </div>
 <div class="do-dont__dont">
 <h3 class="do-dont__heading">Don’t</h3>
 <div class="do-dont__content" markdown="1">

-Don’t use this pattern to house information that is critical to the form or content
+- Don’t use this pattern to house information that is critical to the form
+- Don’t use this pattern in static content, use an accordion instead

 </div>
 </div>
 </div>

 ## Why not use an Accordion component?

-Accordions, due to their visual presentation, can be disruptive to the way that users navigate through a form or read dense content on the page.
+Accordions, are designed for static content and are overwhelming to insert in between inputs.
 Think of using the [additional info component]({{site.baseurl}}/components/additional-info) to provide a speed bump whereas an accordion would provide a stop sign.